jarrycyx/suo-research/content/_index.md

       # title: |
       #   Wowchemy
       #   Research Group
-      # image:
+      image:
-      #   filename: welcome.jpg
+        filename: building.jpg
       text: |
-        Our research group focuses on developing artificial intelligence algorithms for high-throughput data in the fields of science and biomedicine.
-Our research areas also include AI for Science, computational imaging, causality, and interpretability.
+        ## **Our research group** focuses on developing artificial intelligence algorithms for high-throughput data in the fields of science and biomedicine.
+        ### Our research areas also include AI for Science, computational imaging, causality, and interpretability.

   # - block: collection
   #   content: